Temm4ancki/VirtualMap-an-SCP-079/README.md

 ## What it is

 - **Virtual map module**: which is created automatically every time a server starts.
 - **SCP-079 module**: NO GAMEPLAY.
-Only the map orientation system and basic door opening and closing.
+Only the map orientation system, cameras view and basic door opening and closing.
 I understand you'll be customizing it anyway, so I don't want to waste my energy on something YOU WON'T USE.
+- MAYBE. **MAYBE**: I'll make some basic gameplay later.
+We'll see.

 ## Setup